-Most teens don’t ever think about, let alone attempt, suicide.
+Most teens don’t even think about, let alone attempt, suicide.
 Yet national suicide rates have been increasing over the past 10 years.
-Many teens who attempt or die from suicide do have a mental condition, but most often this is not the sole factor.
+Many teens who attempt or die from suicide do have a mental health condition, but most often this is not the sole factor.
 The stress that comes from being an adolescent combined with many of life’s challenges can make it hard for some young people to cope.
 Without the proper coping strategies, they may feel hopeless and turn to self-destructive behaviors as a solution.

 Mental health issues can be brought on by changes in social life, transitions in family life, stressful or unsafe conditions at home or school; discrimination, social exclusion, unhealthy lifestyle, or exposure to violence and trauma.
 There are also psychological and personality characteristics that can make people vulnerable to mental illness, as well as biological factors, including genetics and chemical imbalances in the brain.
-The following is a list of factors that are often connected to mental health challenges and mental illness, and suicidality:
+The following is a list of risk factors that are often connected to mental health challenges and mental illness, and suicidality:

-- Violence and home, school or work
+- Violence and home, school, or work

-- Verbal, emotional or sexual abuse
+- Verbal, emotional, or sexual abuse

 - Family history of suicide

-- Easy access to lethal means like firearms, medications, poison, cars and ropes
+- Easy access to lethal means like firearms, medications, poison, cars, and ropes

-- Isolation due to living alone, living rurally or feeling like no one understands you
+- Isolation due to living alone, living rurally, or feeling like no one understands you

 - Changes like moving or transitioning to a different job or school